Free trial offer! (Just pay forever)

 The big picture: Fake Wi-Fi hot spots are cropping up everywhere, and it can be difficult to tell them from the real thing.
 “It’s lucrative and easy to do,” says Brian Yoder, vice president of engineering at CyberDefender, a manufacturer of antivirus software.
 “Criminals duplicate the legitimate Web page of a Wi-Fi provider like Verizon or AT&T and tweak it so it sends your information to their laptop.”

 Avoidance maneuver: Make sure you’re not set up to automatically connect to nonpreferred networks.
 (For PCs, go to the Network and Sharing Center in the Control Panel.
 Click on the link for the Wi-Fi network you’re currently using.
 A box with a “General” tab should pop up.
 Click “Wireless Properties.”
 Then, uncheck the box next to “Connect automatically when this network is in range,” and click OK to enable.
 For Macs, click on the Wifi button in the upper right, click “Open Network Preferences,” and check “Ask to join new networks.”)
 Before traveling, buy a $20 Visa or MasterCard gift card to purchase airport Wi-Fi access (enough for two days) so you won’t broadcast your credit or debit card information.
 Or set up an advance account with providers at airports you’ll be visiting.
-This map lists Wi-Fi services at all U.S. airports.
 And don’t do any banking or Internet shopping from public hot spots unless you’re certain the network is secure.
 (Look for https in the URL, or check the lower right-hand corner of your browser for a small padlock icon.)
-Learn more about how to disable automatic Wi-Fi connections.
+Finally, always be on the lookout for these red flags someone is spying on your computer, whether you’re in public or not.